The opinions are those of the authors and we make no endorsement of any of the information.

 A household with a composting system is independent from potential problems of the waterborne sewage system.
 If future water shortage or system backup problems occur with conventional systems, there is not much that you can do personally about it.
 On-site composting systems are much more flexible, they are easier to fix and have less damage potential if operated incorrectly.

 The composting toilet possesses the ability to recycle much of your household waste.
-Food scraps, paper, lawn clippings and grease from you grease traps and greywater systems can be composted back through the toilet.
+Food scraps, paper, lawn clippings, grease from your grease traps, and greywater systems can be composted back through the toilet.
 If you choose to put in a reed bed greywater systems, the annual clippings can also be composted.
 There is no wastage in this system.

 Composting toilets can be installed in many different situations which would not accommodate other systems.
 Rocky sites, high water table, no water storage, environmentally sensitive, close to running watercourses, and swampy ground.
 All these difficult site situations can be accommodated with a small amount of alteration to the basic system design.